krbhalekar/nudge-system/README.md

 ## Usage

-- Run the below command to install all packages and dependencies
+- Run the below command to install all NodeJS packages and dependencies
   ```bash
   npm install